Nomos Glashütte: History

 In 1990, Roland Schwertner, an IT expert and photographer from Düsseldorf, registered the trademark NOMOS Glashütte/SA.
-The first ever collection of NOMOS watches came out shortly thereafter in 1992.
-NOMOS Glashütte now has three sites in Glashütte, a place renowned for its tradition of watchmaking.
+The first collection of NOMOS watches came out shortly thereafter in 1992.
+NOMOS Glashütte currently has three sites in Glashütte, a place renowned for its tradition of watchmaking.
 The administration department can be found in the former Glashütte station building, while most of the watchmakers are located on Am Erbenhang street.
 Since 2017, a further manufacturing facility can be found in the Schlottwitz district.
 Annual production is approximately 20,000 pieces.
 In its early years, the company focused on manufacturing mechanical watches with hand-wound movements.
-The basis for these movements was, until 2005, the Swiss-made ETA SA/Peseux 7001.
+Until 2005, the basis for these movements was the Swiss-made ETA SA/Peseux 7001.
 Since April 2005, NOMOS Glashütte has only used in-house movements.
 Beginning with α (Alpha), a manual winding caliber, the range has since been expanded to include a range of other manual winding movements with additional functions.
 The first automatic NOMOS watch, the Tangomat, was first introduced in the summer of 2005.

 In 2014, the company unveiled its own in-house escapement, known as the NOMOS swing system, which made it no longer reliant on Swiss manufacturers.
 This new component was gradually introduced into NOMOS’ caliber range.
 Since 2016, the company has concentrated on upgrading its caliber range with the NOMOS swing system; once upgraded, the calibers receive a name beginning with "DUW".
 This acronym stands for "Deutsche Uhrenwerke" and is intended to highlight the company's in-house caliber production.

-The calibers in the company's neomatik (“new automatic”) series are very thin.
+The calibers in the company's neomatik (“new automatic”) series are considerably thin.
 NOMOS Glashütte introduced DUW 3001, its tenth in-house caliber, in 2015.
-At only 3.2 mm in height, this caliber is exclusive to the neomatik series, launched at BaselWorld 2016.
-The latest movement, DUW 6101, or “neomatik date,” was introduced in 2018.
-In this year the company also introduced the models Autobahn and Tangente Update, which debuted the neomatik date caliber.
-At BaselWorld 2019, the company introduced three new collections: the duo series, three new sport watches (two versions of Tangente Sport and one of Club Sport), and three automatic Club Campus models.